Special Weather Statement issued for Hamilton, Suwannee by NWS - News Break

 Special Weather Statement issued for Hamilton, Suwannee by NWS

-Effective: 2021-07-12 09:41:00 EDT Expires: 2021-07-12 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
-Seek shelter in a safe building until the storm passes.
-Torrential rainfall is occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-23 12:00:00 EDT Expires: 2021-07-22 23:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is occurring with these storms, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-If you can hear thunder, you are close enough to be struck!
-Seek a safe shelter inside a building or vehicle.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Jacksonville on Facebook and Twitter.
-Target Area: Hamilton; Suwannee SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN SUWANNEE AND CENTRAL HAMILTON COUNTIES UNTIL 800 PM EDT * At 715 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Live Oak, moving north at 10 mph. * Small hail and winds in excess of 45 mph possible with this storm. * Locations impacted include Live Oak, Jasper, Suwannee Springs, Suwannee River State Park, Dowling Park and Newburn.alerts.weather.gov
+Target Area: Hamilton; Suwannee SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN SUWANNEE AND SOUTHWESTERN HAMILTON COUNTIES UNTIL 1130 PM EDT * At 1052 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from near Blue Springs to near Dowling Park to 11 miles northwest of Luraville.
+Movement was southeast at 15 mph. * Winds in excess of 45 mph and excessive cloud-to-ground lightning possible with these storms. * Locations impacted include Live Oak, Suwannee Springs, Suwannee River State Park, Dowling Park, Luraville and Newburn.alerts.weather.gov

 Comments / 0